 "I feel like a completely different person and am much more flexible than I used to be.
 I am happy and comfortable, which at one point, I thought would never happen.
 Thank you so much for your compassion, confidence and diligence.
 I have a plan to stay healthy for life.
 I can't thank you enough."

-Osteopathic Manipulative Treatment, or OMT, is a set of hands-on techniques used by osteopathic physicians (DOs) to diagnose, treat, and prevent illness or injury.
+Osteopathic Manual Therapy, or OMT, is a set of hands-on techniques used by Doctors of Osteopathy (DOs) to diagnose, treat, and prevent illness or injury.
 Using OMT, a DO moves a patient's muscles and joints using techniques that include stretching, gentle pressure and resistance.

 What is a Doctor of Osteopathy (DO)?
 Osteopathic Physicians, or DOs, are fully licensed physicians who practice every medical specialty.
 DOs receive extra medical training in working with the musculoskeletal system, the body’s joints, muscles and bones.
 As part of this training, DOs learn to perform Osteopathic Manual Therapy (OMT) which is similar in many aspects to Chiropractic, Physical Therapy, and Massage.
 Doctors who use OMT, such as Dr. Meek, use their hands to apply gentle force to the joints and soft tissues in a therapeutic way.
 The goal of OMT is to restore healthy motion to the body.
 Often times this can be achieved so as to avoid the use of potentially dangerous medications or procedures.